MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

--**BatchId** - Globally unique identifier if a set of requests was made
+- **BatchId** - Globally unique identifier if a set of requests was made

--**Data.appContextId** - A randomly generated id used to identify different accounts in the same app
+- **Data.appContextId** - A randomly generated id used to identify different accounts in the same app

--**Data.AppInfo.Name** - Name of the service in use (Profile card)
+- **Data.AppInfo.Name** - Name of the service in use (Profile card)

--**Data.AppInfo_Id** - Name of the host application
+- **Data.AppInfo_Id** - Name of the host application

--**Data.AppInfo_Version** - Version of the host application
+- **Data.AppInfo_Version** - Version of the host application

--**Data.cardCorrelationId** - The globally unique identifier for a persona card
+- **Data.cardCorrelationId** - The globally unique identifier for a persona card

--**Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card
+- **Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card

--**Data.clientCorrelationId** - The globally unique identifier for the app's session
+- **Data.clientCorrelationId** - The globally unique identifier for the app's session

--**Data.clientType** - The type of device the app is run on
+- **Data.clientType** - The type of device the app is run on

--**Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"
+- **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

--**Data.feature** - Used to group various events of the same feature (Profile card)
+- **Data.feature** - Used to group various events of the same feature (Profile card)

--**Data.OTelJS.Version** - Version of OTel logger
+- **Data.OTelJS.Version** - Version of OTel logger

--**Data.properties** - Additional metadata collected for each event as follows:
+- **Data.properties** - Additional metadata collected for each event as follows:
   - **ClientTimeStamp** - Time on the application when the event was logged
   - **cardCorrelationId** - Duplicate of Data.appContextId above
   - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
   - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
   - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session
   - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session
   - **personaCorrelationId** - A globally unique identifier for unique personas in a session

--**Data.region** -The geographical region of the profile card backend service to which user is connected
+- **Data.region** -The geographical region of the profile card backend service to which user is connected

--**Data.tenantAadObjectId** - The tenant to which a user’s subscription is tied.
+- **Data.tenantAadObjectId** - The tenant to which a user’s subscription is tied.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

--**Data.type** -Type of the logged event, e.g. Trace, Error, Event
+- **Data.type** -Type of the logged event, e.g. Trace, Error, Event

--**Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)
+- **Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)

--**Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account
+- **Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account

--**Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account
+- **Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

--**Data.UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
+- **Data.UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

--**Data.userPuid** -The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)
+- **Data.userPuid** -The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)

--**Data.version** -The version of the service (Profile Card)
+- **Data.version** -The version of the service (Profile Card)

--**Data_hostAppRing** - The rollout ring of the persona card
+- **Data_hostAppRing** - The rollout ring of the persona card

--**Event_ReceivedTime** - The time the event was logged in the service
+- **Event_ReceivedTime** - The time the event was logged in the service

 #### Office.LivePersonaCard.UserActions.ConfigurationSetAction